alessandrokonrad/Pi-Pool/README.md

 wget https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/ff-topology.json

 ```
-You can change "ViewMode" from "SimpleView to "LiveView" in ff-config.json to get a fancy node monitor.<br>
+You can change "ViewMode" from "SimpleView to "LiveView" in ff-config.json to get a fancy node monitoring.<br>
 Now start the node:
 ```
 cardano-node run \